auth0/auth0-PHP/UPGRADE.md

 array<string>|null            $organization         Optional.
 One or more Organization IDs, found in your Auth0 Organization settings.
 The first supplied identifier will be used when generating links.
 If provided, at least one of these values must match the 'org_id' claim to successfully validate an ID Token. bool                          $usePkce              Optional.
 Defaults to true.
 Use PKCE (Proof Key of Code Exchange) with Authorization Code Flow requests. array<string>                 $scope                Optional.
 One or more scopes to request for Tokens. string                        $responseMode         Optional.
-Defaults to 'query'.
+Defaults to 'query.'
 Where to extract request parameters from, either 'query' for GET or 'form_post' for POST requests. string                        $responseType         Optional.
-Defaults to 'code'.
-Use 'code' for server side flows and 'token' for application side flows string                        $tokenAlgorithm       Optional.
+Defaults to 'code.'
+Use 'code' for server-side flows and 'token' for application side flow string                        $tokenAlgorithm       Optional.
 Defaults to 'RS256'.
 Algorithm to use for Token verification.
 Expects either 'RS256' or 'HS256'. string|null                   $tokenJwksUri         Optional.
 URI to the JWKS when verifying RS256 tokens. int|null                      $tokenMaxAge          Optional.
-Maximum window of time (in seconds) since the 'auth_time' to accept during Token validation. int                           $tokenLeeway          Optional.
+The maximum window of time (in seconds) since the 'auth_time' to accept during Token validation. int                           $tokenLeeway          Optional.
 Defaults to 60.
 Leeway (in seconds) to allow during time calculations with Token validation.
 CacheInterface|null           $tokenCache           Optional.
 A PSR-16 compatible cache adapter for storing JSON Web Key Sets (JWKS). int                           $tokenCacheTtl        Optional.
 How long (in seconds) to keep a JWKS cached.